ucrbioinfo/NOrMAL/README.md

 To compile: type "cd NOrMAL" then type "make" (g++ is required)

-Ro check whether everything is properly working, type "make test"
+To check whether everything is properly working, type "make test"

 You need to provide configuration file.
 The example "config.txt" is self explanatory